 Federal Vaccine Mandate

 On January 13, 2022, the U.S. Supreme Court blocked President Biden's mandate that requires businesses owners with more than 100 employees to institute mandatory COVID-19 vaccine or conduct weekly COVID-19 testing.
 The U.S. Supreme Court’s decision to block President Biden’s dystopian vaccine mandate on private businesses is a win for our rule of law.
-The mandates on federal contractors and healthcare workers are still working their way through the courts.
-The U.S. Supreme Court recently chose not to block the mandate on healthcare workers.

 Under Florida law, employers must provide employees and contractors with the opportunity to appeal vaccine requirements under legal exceptions where an individual has a disability or other health condition that makes it unsafe to be vaccinated or a sincerely held religious belief.
 Florida employees can choose to be exempt from private employer vaccine mandates for: